epimed/ai4omics-practical-session/README.md

 Python can be downloaded and installed from https://www.python.org/downloads/.

-### Installation of packages
+### Installation of the packages

-Use `pip` to install packages with the following command:
+Use `pip` to install the packages with the following command:

 ```bash
 pip install pandas numpy scikit-learn seaborn matplotlib notebook